Quantum particle localization observables on Cauchy surfaces of Minkowski spacetime and their causal properties: Spacelike Cauchy localization observables in and a general causality condition

 Physically speaking, requirement (b) $\sA_S <\sp < \overline{\nu_S}$ means that there is no chance to find a particle in a spatial region with zero measure.
 This condition will play a crucial technical role in establishing Theorem \ref{TONE1}.
+This property is closely related to the analogous property of measurs associated to {\em spatial} localization observables as $\overline{\nu_S}$ is equivalent to the image of the Lebesgue measure on $\bR^3$.

 When restricting to flat Cauchy surfaces, the definition of spacelike Cauchy localization observable boils down to the definition of spatial localization observable as in Definition \ref{SLO1}.

 \begin{remark} {\em \begin{itemize} \item[(1)] Definition \ref{GSL}, in principle, is valid for a generic quantum system and not necessarily for a Wigner particle. \item[(2)] A different approach \cite{C2} in defining our localization observable would concern an assignment of effects on a suitable family of acausal subsets of $\bM$, without declaring that they gives rise to families of POVMs on the Cauchy surfaces of $\cC^s_\bM$, but recovering this fact at a more advanced stage of the theory.
 This physically deeper approach would avoid to impose the coherence condition (\ref{COHERENCE}), since it would be encapsulated in the formalism automatically.
 On the other hand, this perspective would turn out technically involved when proving Theorem \ref{TONE1} below, in view of used mathematical technology which relies upon features of smooth spacelike Cauchy surfaces. $\blacksquare$ \end{itemize} }\end{remark}